White House acknowledges strings attached in Trump withholding Ukraine aid

-WASHINGTON (Reuters) - A senior White House official on Thursday acknowledged that President Donald Trump held up $391 million in military aid to Ukraine in part to pressure the Ukrainians to look into an allegation about the 2016 U.S presidential election that has been debunked as a conspiracy theory.
+WASHINGTON (Reuters) - President Donald Trump’s withholding of $391 million in military aid to Ukraine was linked to his request that the Ukrainians look into a claim - debunked as a conspiracy theory - about the 2016 U.S. election, a senior presidential aide said on Thursday, the first time the White House acknowledged such a connection.

-Trump and administration officials had denied for weeks that it had demanded a “quid pro quo” - a Latin phrase meaning a favour for a favour - for delivering the U.S. aid, a key part of a controversy that has triggered an impeachment inquiry in the House of Representatives against the Republican president.
+Trump and administration officials had denied for weeks that they had demanded a “quid pro quo” - a Latin phrase meaning a favour for a favour - for delivering the U.S. aid, a key part of a controversy that has triggered an impeachment inquiry in the House of Representatives against the Republican president.

-But Mick Mulvaney, acting White House chief of staff, acknowledged in a briefing with reporters that the U.S. aid was held up partly over Trump’s concerns about a Democratic National Committee (DNC) computer server alleged to be in Ukraine.
+But Mick Mulvaney, acting White House chief of staff, acknowledged in a briefing with reporters that the U.S. aid - already approved by Congress - was held up partly over Trump’s concerns about a Democratic National Committee (DNC) computer server alleged to be in Ukraine.

+“I have news for everybody: Get over it.
+There is going to be political influence in foreign policy,” Mulvaney said.

+He later contradicted himself, ruling out a quid pro quo in a statement from the White House.

-In a July 25 call, Trump asked Ukrainian President Volodymyr Zelenskiy for “a favour” to look into the server and another matter relating to the 2016 election.
+In a July 25 call, Trump asked Ukrainian President Volodymyr Zelenskiy for “a favour” to look into the server as well as the California-based cybersecurity firm CrowdStrike, which was hired by the DNC in 2016 to investigate hacking of Democratic emails that it later determined was done by Russia.

 Trump also asked Zelenskiy to investigate a domestic political opponent, Joe Biden, and Biden’s son Hunter Biden, who had served as a director for a Ukrainian energy company.
-Zelenskiy agreed during the call to carry out the investigation Trump sought.
-The U.S. aid later was provided to Ukraine.
+Zelenskiy agreed during the call to carry out the investigation that Trump sought.
+The U.S. aid was later provided to Ukraine.

-The DNC server issue is a debunked conspiracy theory that Ukraine and not Russia interfered in the 2016 U.S. election and that a Democratic Party computer server was being held somewhere in Ukraine.
+The DNC server issue is a discredited claim that Ukraine and not Russia interfered in the 2016 U.S. election and that a Democratic Party computer server was being held somewhere in Ukraine.
+U.S. intelligence agencies and a special counsel investigation concluded that Russia used a campaign of hacking and propaganda to boost Trump’s 2016 candidacy.

+Biden is a leading contender for the Democratic nomination to face Trump in the 2020 presidential election.

-Mulvaney said Trump did not like foreign aid, thought Ukraine was corrupt, and was annoyed at how little “lethal aid” European nations provided to Ukraine as it combated Russia-backed separatists in the eastern part of the country.
+Mulvaney said Trump did not like foreign aid, thought Ukraine was corrupt and was annoyed at how little “lethal aid” European nations provided to Ukraine as it combated Russia-backed separatists in the eastern part of the country.

 “Did he also mention to me in the past, the corruption related to the DNC server?
 Absolutely.
 No question,” Mulvaney said, referring to Trump.
 “But that’s it.
 That’s why we held up the money.”